sdl/ecommerce-framework/README.md

 * ADF claim processor for carts (so cart data can be exposed to for example SmartTarget)
 * Localization support, i.e. the different language, currency and catalog mappings per publication

+In addition there is a DXA module with a set of views implementing the default E-Commerce templates.
+The views are based on the White Label HTML design.

 The ECL providers allows easy access to categories and products which makes it easy to associate references in for example the different E-Commerce widgets (listers, facets etc).
 In addition the ECL provider gives the possibility to drag & drop categories & products directly on pages as well.
 This allows the possibility to do both E-Commerce 1:1 (i.e. one Tridion page per category/product) and rule based (through the controllers).

 Prerequisites
 ----------------

-The framework is requiring DXA 1.3 which includes support for SDL Tridion 2013 SP1 and SDL Web 8.
+The framework requires DXA 1.5 which includes support for SDL Tridion 2013 SP1 and SDL Web 8.

 The connectors to the E-Commerce systems has been verified against the following:

 * SDL Fredhopper 7.5.x & 8.1.x
-* Demandware OCAPI 16.x (verified on 16.1 and 16.2)
+* Demandware OCAPI 16.8
 * Hybris (Omni Commerce Connect) OCC v1 on hybris Commerce Suite 5.x